grease-xmr/grease/docs/src/20_circuits.typ

   omega_0 = "ReconstructFeldmanSecretShare_2_of_2"(sigma_1, sigma_2)
 $

 The negative $sigma_1$ is non-standard compared to typical Shamir/Feldman schemes.
-We use this to make the mathematics more clear and to ignore subtraction to allow for certain legacy circuit implementations.
+We use this to make the mathematics clearer and to avoid subtraction operations in certain legacy circuit implementations.

 === Methods